Leland Sklar: Warwick

 In 2010, Sklar began playing the Warwick Star Bass II, which has since become his main bass in the studio.

-In 2013, after years of having been a Warwick Star Bass II user, he became an endorser of that instrument.
+In 2013, after years of having been a Warwick Star Bass II player, he became an endorser of that instrument.

-At Winter NAMM 2016, Warwick announced their Lee Sklar signature bass, based on the Star Bass but with an offset body shape and a forearm contour.
+At the 2016 NAMM Show, Warwick announced their Lee Sklar signature bass, based on the Star Bass but with an offset body shape and a forearm contour.

 Others

 Previously, Sklar also had signature instruments from Gibson and Valley Arts Guitar.

 Sklar owns a Washburn AB45 five string acoustic bass which he was not pleased with until he removed the frets, making it a fretless bass.
 He said, then, "It came alive."
 He uses black nylon tape wound strings on the Washburn.
 In his work, he uses fretless sparingly.

 Sklar owns a Höfner bass he uses only as the song demands.

 Sklar had an Alembic bass which he sold to John Entwistle of The Who.

+Sklar also used various Yamaha basses, such as the BB series, most noticeably around the time of James Taylor's JT album.

 Strings

 Sklar uses GHS Super Steel medium light strings: .040, .058, .080, and .102 inches in diameter.
 He likes a .040 G-string for its flexibility, facilitating expressive playing.
 His Dingwall bass has Dingwall strings, with a GHS .040 G-string.
 On his five string basses, he use GHS Super Steels: .040, .058, .080, .100 and .130 gauge.
 He uses nylon taped strings on the Washburn.

 On the recording sessions for the album Framed by Dave Lambert (of the Strawbs) in 1979, Sklar shared bass duties on the project with John Entwistle of The Who.
-At one point, the men tried out each others' basses and found they were nearly unable to play the other's instrument: Sklar set his action very high and Entwhistle set his string height very low.
+At one point, the men tried out each other's basses and found they were nearly unable to play the other's instrument: Sklar set his action very high and Entwistle set his very low.